diefenbach/django-portlets/docs/index.rst

         </tr>
    </table>

-**Assign the portlet to content**

-Now go to the admin interface and add a Slot, e.g. "Left" and a TextPortlet (assuming you have it registered for the django's admin application).
-Now you can assign the portlet (via PortletAssignment) to any content object.

 Example
 =======

-django-portlets provides a simple example.
-If you want to see a more sophisticated implementation please refer to `LFS`_
+django-portlets provides a simple example with a complete implementation of a portlet.
+Please refer to it if you wan to write your own portlets.

-**Installation**
+**Installation of the example**

 1. Install `flatpages`_ (flatpages serve as our example content)

 2. Add the portlets and portlets.example to INSTALLED_APPS

 3. Sync the database

+    $ bin/django syncdb

 4. Go to django admin and: